 Planning a Visit

 Visitors calibrating their Serbia itinerary more broadly may find useful reference points in addresses operating at different price and ambition levels: Langouste in Belgrade sits at the capital's fine-dining end of the spectrum, while Windmill in Pancevo and Aleksandar Gold in Uzice offer regional comparisons for mid-tier dining outside the two main cities.
-For a sharp contrast in culinary register, Le Bernardin in New York City and Atomix in New York City represent what the leading of the tasting-menu tier looks like internationally, useful for readers who move between these contexts.
+For a sharp contrast in culinary register, Le Bernardin in New York City and Atomix in New York City represent what the best of the tasting-menu tier looks like internationally, useful for readers who move between these contexts.

 Within Novi Sad itself, visitors wanting to map the full range of options should cross-reference Comida Sanchez for a different culinary direction and Caffe Pizzeria Big Blue for a further data point in the casual tier.
 Kod poštara in Aran Elovac is worth noting for readers travelling the region who want a rural-tavern comparison to the urban neighbourhood format that Krilce I Pivce represents.